COMOKIT/COMOKIT-Model/GAMA Models/World Diffusion/README.md

 ## Data about the pandemic

-- OMS gives up-to-date data from around the world :
+- A all-in-one data repository : https://github.com/CSSEGISandData/COVID-19